ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_environment.rst

             state: present
           environment: "{{ proxy_env }}"

-You can store environment settings for re-use in multiple playbooks by defining them in a group_vars file.
+You can store environment settings for reuse in multiple playbooks by defining them in a group_vars file.

 .. code-block:: yaml